2. Summary of material accounting policies:

 4) De recognition of financial assets and financial liabilities

-The Company derecognises a financial asset when the contractual rights to the cash Hows from the financial asset expire, or it transfers the rights to receive the contractual cash flows including risks and rewards of ownership.
+The Company derecognises a financial asset when the contractual rights to the cash flows from the financial asset expire, or it transfers the rights to receive the contractual cash flows including risks and rewards of ownership.
 A financial liability is derecognised when the obligation under the liability is discharged or expires.

 5) Impairment of financial assets

-Financial assets that are carried at amortised cost and fair value through other comprehensive income (FVOCI) are assessed for possible impairments basis expected credit losses taking into account the past history of recovery; risk of default of the counterparty, existing market conditions etc. The impairment methodology applied depends on whether there has been a significant increase in credit risk since initial recognition.
+Financial assets that are carried at amortised cost and fair value through other comprehensive income (FVOCI) are assessed for possible impairments basis expected credit losses taking into account the past history of recovery, risk of default of the counterparty, existing market conditions etc. The impairment methodology applied depends on whether there has been a significant increase in credit risk since initial recognition.

 As a practical expedient, the Company uses a provision matrix to measure lifetime ECL on its portfolio of trade receivables.
-The provision matrix is prepared based on historically observed default rates over the expected life of trade receivables and is adjusted for forward-
+The provision matrix is prepared based on historically observed default rates over the expected life of trade receivables and is adjusted for forward-looking estimates.
+At each reporting date, the historically observed default rates and changes in the forward-looking estimates are updated.

 6) Offsetting Financial Instruments